information

 5. D. Continuously running water through the moorage supply line is an acceptable alternate to pipe insulation to avoid pipe freezing.

-6. E. All flexible pressure sanitary sewer connections to and in the moorage dock pressure sanitary sewer system must be, as a minimum, helically reinforced PVC, ultraviolet resistant, smooth inside and outside hose which must remain flexible down to a temperature of minus four degrees Fahrenheit (- 4° F).
+6. E. All flexible pressure sanitary sewer connections to and in the moorage dock pressure sanitary sewer system must be, as a minimum, helically reinforced PVC, ultraviolet resistant, smooth inside and outside hose that must remain flexible down to a temperature of minus four degrees Fahrenheit (- 4° F).
 Insert adapters from flex hose to rigid piping used in the pressure sanitary sewer system must be plated steel, stainless steel, brass or aluminum with stainless steel hose clamps.

-7. F. Backflow Protection.
+7. F. Backflow protection.
 All water service connections regardless of size or type supplying water from the city distribution system to any type of floating structure, whether permanent or temporary, must be equipped with an approved backflow prevention assembly.
-The type of backflow assembly required for service connections to facilities as described in Title 28 must be a Reduced Pressure Backflow Assembly (RPBA).
+The type of backflow assembly required for service connections to facilities as described in this Title must be a Reduced Pressure Backflow Assembly (RPBA).
 The backflow assembly must be installed at the termination of the City distribution system and at the start of the private distribution system.

 8. Services that supply water to fire sprinkler systems typically are not fully metered.
 The type of backflow assembly required for fire sprinkler applications must be a Reduced Pressure Detector Assembly (RPDA).